 Before we dive into the plans offered, plug in your address on Spectrum's homepage to check for availability in your area and generate any special offers that might apply.
-Spectrum is available in 41 states (and has 30 million customers).
-If you prefer to verify your service area with a real person, the number to call is 1-855-640-0893.
-Spectrum customer support hours are Monday through Sunday, 8 AM – 12 AM EST.
+Spectrum TV is available in 41 states (and has 30 million customers).
+If you prefer to verify your service area with a real person, the number to call is 1-833-219-4361.
+Spectrum TV customer support hours are Monday through Sunday, 8 AM – midnight EST.

 All Standard Plans come with:

 |Promotional Price*||$44.99 per month||$74.99/month||$94.99 per month||$34.99 per month||$64.99 per month||$84.99 per month|

 |Channels||125+ channels||175+ channels; Includes HBO Max™, Showtime®, NFL Network, & access to HBO Max™ App||200+ channels; Includes HBO Max™, Showtime®, Starz®, TMC®, Starz Encore® & NFL Network, & access to HBO Max™ App||140+ channels||200+ channels; Includes HBO Max™, Showtime®, NFL Network, & access to HBO Max™ App||250+ channels; Includes HBO Max™, Showtime®, Starz®, TMC®, Starz Encore®, NFL Network, & Access to HBO Max™ App|